fruitbat2000/altostratus/README.md

-A cloud music app using Backbone and the Dropbox API
+A cloud music app using Backbone and the Dropbox API.

+VERY MUCH A WORK IN PROGRESS!